 Helping Shelter Animals

 Helping behaviorally challenged animals is a top priority at the East Bay SPCA.
 In 2011, we created the Behavior and Training Department which creates specific behavior plans for animals who need a little extra TLC during their stay.
 The department creates individualized plans to help our shelter animals to overcome behavioral challenges and to provide enrichment during their stay so that they can be adopted into new, loving homes.
 Our canine program includes a specially trained group of volunteers dedicated to implementing the training plans designed by the behavior department.
-We are excited for 2020, when we will be expanding our volunteer program to include a similar group of volunteer trainers for our feline population.
-Our goal is to help even more cats find loving homes and shorten their length of stay.

 Behavior Modification Program